 The savings offered by the dual enrollment program are substantial for students and families wondering how to pay for college.
 TROY offers a 58% tuition credit discount for students who take part in the ACCELERATE program.

-“Instead of paying $325 per credit hour that most of our students pay, ACCELERATE students pay a flat rate of $145 per credit hour,” says James.
+“Instead of paying $325 per credit hour that most of our students pay, ACCELERATE students pay a flat rate of $145 per credit hour,” says Pritchett.
 “Traditionally enrolled TROY students pay about $1,000 per class; dual enrollment students pay $435 per class for a three-credit hour course — which is more than $500 less per three-credit course.
 So with respect to cost, it’s saving an exceptional amount of money.”

 Dual enrollment students benefit both from the deep tuition discount and from not being charged any registration or department-associated fees.
 One caveat: financial aid is not available for dual enrollment students while they are still in high school; once they graduate high school and go on to TROY, they are eligible to apply for financial aid like all undergraduate students.